Sporgelum/Sporgelum.github.io/_pages/about.md

 ---
 permalink: /
-title: "Diving into computational biology, genomics, statistics, machine learning"
+title: "Interested into computational biology, genomics, statistics and machine learning"
 excerpt: "About me"
 author_profile: true
 redirect_from: